esonghori/TinyGarble/README.md

   --disable_OT                          Disable Oblivious Transfer (OT) for
                                         transferring labels.
 WARNING: OT is
                                         crucial for GC security.
+  --low_mem_foot                        Enables low memory footprint mode for
+                                        circuits with multiple clock cycles.
+In
+                                        this mode, OT is called at each clock cycle which degrades the performance.
   --output_mask arg (=0)                Hexadecimal mask for output.
 0
                                         indicates that output belongs to Bob,
                                         and 1 belongs to Alice.